AlexandruStefan15/Personal-Projects/README.md

 # Personal-Projects
-A list of personal projects of mine.
+A list of personal projects of mine:

 <ul>